txwizard/iconv_x64_and_ARM/README.md

 # IConv for Windows for Intel and ARM Processors ReadMe

-The purpose of this repository is to publish a port of the famous ZLib (zlib, for purists - you know who you are) library for creating Zip archives and extracting files from them to Windows 10 running on ARM processors such as the Qualcomm Snapdragon series, such as the one inside the Asus ASUS NovaGo TP370QL, about which you can learn more at
+The purpose of this repository is to publish a port of the famous IConv (iconv, for purists - you know who you are) library for transforming the encoding of strings of text to Windows 10 running on ARM processors such as the Qualcomm Snapdragon series, such as the one inside the Asus ASUS NovaGo TP370QL, about which you can learn more at
 <https://www.asus.com/us/2-in-1-PCs/ASUS-NovaGo-TP370QL/>.

-This code builds on the latest version of iconv published on the official site, at <https://www.gnu.org/software/libiconv/>, adding a configuration for ARM.
+This code builds on version 1.15, the latest version of iconv published on the official site, at <https://www.gnu.org/software/libiconv/>, to which a configuration for ARM has been added.

-For completeness, this repository includes the __Win32__ (32 bit Windows on Intel/AMD) binaries.
+For completeness, this repository includes Intel/AMD binaries and builds for the __Win32__ and __x64__, for 32 and 64 bits, respectively.

+## Notes for Builders

+All builds of this library generate over a hundred warnings, all of which appear to be benign.
+The 64 bit builds for both platforms generate nearly six times as many warnings, which are equally benign.

+Since fixing them would break the API and its ABI, we'll just have to live with them, unless someone comes forward with a workable solution.
+Nevertheless, tests conducted on both 64 bit platforms yielded results comparable to those produced by the 32 bit binaries.

+The repostitory contains a LIB directory that serves as a repository for all output files, in addition to housing two helper libraries used by the included unit test programs.

+1. `CRTTime` wraps the CRT machine time retrieval and formatting routines in `__stdcall` wrappers that make them accessible to any programming platform that can call into the Windows API.

+2. `NativeConssoleAppAids32` exists primarily to provide the helper routines that display a message on the test programs' output streams that indicates the platform for which it was built.
+Preprocessor symbols derived from the project configuration file are passed into the compiler on its command line;
+   depending on which of four mutually exclusive symbol names is present, the compiler emits code that causes the appropriate message to appear.

 ## Using These Libraries